LucaEggenberg/scavengerminer/readme.md

 You can use the miner for free, and I will not take any share in your mined resources.

-## Disclaimers
-- 1: Donate-to currently does not work, you can Enable it anyways. it will log warnings
-- 2: The Donate-to address must not have mined previously

 # Quickstart

 ## Running the miner directly from the repo (recommended only for debugging)